-Hans Wurzer is an Academy Fellow at the Clingendael Institute.
+Hans Wurzer is a Senior Academy Fellow at the Clingendael Institute.
 He joined Clingendael in June 2014 and coordinates training programs for Dutch and foreign professionals.
 In particular, he coordinates and provides training programmes to diplomats and other civil servants from the Middle East and North Africa.
 He also coordinates programmes for different groups in conflict from Libya, Syria and Yemen.
 These include tribal, women and other opposition groups in multitrack peace processes.

 As a skills trainer Hans provides workshops in economic diplomacy and trade promotion, drawing on his practical experience of having worked at the economic department of the Dutch embassy in Algiers and for the Workgroup for Economic Reconstruction of Afghanistan at VNO-NCW.
 He also trains professionals through simulations in the field of crisis management & communication as well as trust & confidence building, drawing on his own published research on these topics.